igordejanovic/parglare/docs/recognizers.md

 parser.
 Each token is created/recognized in the input during parsing using so called _recognizer_ which is connected to the grammar terminal symbol.

-This gives a great flexibility to the parglare.
+This gives us greater flexibility.

 First, recognizing tokens during parsing eliminate lexical ambiguities that arise in separate scanning due to the lack of parsing context.

-Second, having a separate recognizers for grammar terminal symbols allows us to parse not only text but a stream of anything as parsing is nothing more by constructing a tree (or some other form) out of a flat list of objects.
+Second, having a separate recognizers for grammar terminal symbols allows us to parse not only text but a stream of anything as parsing is nothing more but constructing a tree (or some other form) out of a flat list of objects.
 Those objects are characters if text is parsed, but don't have to be.

 Parglare has two built-in recognizers for textual parsing that can be specified in [the grammar directly](./grammar_language.md#string-recognizer).
-Those are usually enough if text is parsed, but if non-textual content is parsed you will have to supply your own recognizers that are able to recognize tokens in the input stream of objects.
+Those are usually enough if text is parsed, but if a non-textual content is parsed you will have to supply your own recognizers that are able to recognize tokens in the input stream of objects.

 Recognizers are Python callables of the following form: